onesy-me/onesy/docs/public/assets/md/library/test/start.md

 }
 ```

-And with yarn test or npm test command amaui-test will run all the tests based on the amaui-test options
+And with yarn test or npm test command onesy-test will run all the tests based on the onesy-test options

 ```bash
 yarn test